solaokeleji/Loan-Prediction/README.md

 # Loan-Prediction
-Model building with classification algorithms to predict if a loan application will be approved
+An Analytics Vidhya competition with involved model building with classification algorithms to predict if a loan application will be approved